blytkerchan/blytkerchan.github.io/_posts/2010-02-16-use-cases-part-2-what-use-cases-are-for-the-history-present-and-future-of-use-cases.markdown

 ---
 author: rlc
+categories:
+- Software Development Models
+- Object-Oriented Programming
+- Agile Development Methods
+- Use-Cases
+- Software Engineering Education
+- Constructivism
 comments: true
 date: 2010-02-16 21:40:09+00:00
 layout: post
-title: "Use-Cases Part 2: What Use-Cases Are For (The history, present and future of use-cases)"
-wordpress_id: 388
 tags:
 - Posts that need to be re-tagged (WIP)
 - use-cases
+title: 'Use-Cases Part 2: What Use-Cases Are For (The history, present and future of use-cases)'
+wordpress_id: 388
 ---

 In the late 1980s and early 1990s, the "waterfall" software development model, which had been around (with that name) since the 1970s (see, for example, Boehm, B.W.
 Software engineering.
 IEEE 7~ans Comput.
 C-25, (1976), 1226-1241) was starting to be progressively "refined".
 When that happens, it usually means that there are problems with the model that need to be addressed - or the model will crumble and fall.
 Object-oriented programming was becoming more or less main-stream and early versions of C++ were cropping up.
 "Good practice" documents for programming on non-OO languages started to stress the use of OO-like APIs and soon enough, object-oriented programming would no longer be a mere buzzword.